lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_byok.md

 ## Prerequisites
 {: #byok-vsi-prereqs}

-To create a virtual server instance that uses customer-managed encryption for the block storage volumes, you must have a key management service provisioned and a customer root key added.
+To create a virtual server instance that uses customer-managed encryption for the block storage volumes, you must have a key management service that is provisioned and a customer root key added.
 You must also authorize access between Cloud Block Storage and the key management service.
-When you've completed these prerequisites, you can start creating instances that use customer-managed encryption for the block storage volumes.
+When these prerequisites are complete, you can start creating instances that use customer-managed encryption for the block storage volumes.

 The following example steps are specific to {{site.data.keyword.keymanagementserviceshort}}, but the general flow also applies to {{site.data.keyword.hscrypto}}.
 If you're using {{site.data.keyword.hscrypto}}, see the [{{site.data.keyword.hscrypto}} information](/docs/services/hs-crypto?topic=hs-crypto-get-started#get-started) for corresponding instructions.
 {:note}